quexiang/RSISeg/README.md

 DL-based interactive segmentation is a good solution for balancing expert knowledge and learning machines, thus addressing this concern.
 Here we presented an interactive segmentation tool for remote-sensing images.

-## Access this web-based tool via:
+## Access this web-based tool via (Note: this server currently uses CPU, which is relatively slow during interactions.
+However, the server is being upgraded and will soon be installed with GPU, which can greatly increase the interaction rate):

 http://tickmap.nkn.uidaho.edu/rsis/isegm